The news remains good!

 - Weekends - 10:30am to 3pm

-"As the epidemic progresses into the next phase - community transmission - GPs are being encouraged to test any members of the public with a fever or respiratory symptoms, and especially any Health Care or Aged Care workers with a fever or respiratory symptoms."
+"As the epidemic progresses into the next phase - community transmission - GPs are being encouraged to test any members of the public with a fever or respiratory symptoms, and especially any Health Care or Aged Care workers with a fever or respiratory symptoms," he said.

 The direct phone number for the flu clinic is 4861 0145 and enquiries will be answered during hours of operation only.

-If you have respiratory symptoms or a fever or both - please get tested.
+If you have respiratory symptoms or a fever or both - even if you think it is just a cold - please get tested.

 It is open 9am to 5pm seven days a week.

-Dr Roche said the clinics were designed to assess patients with mild-to-moderate respiratory symptoms including fever, sore throat, cough, tiredness and shortness of breath.
+The clinics are designed to assess patients with mild-to-moderate respiratory symptoms including fever, sore throat, cough, tiredness and shortness of breath.

 Regardless of whether COVID-19 testing is indicated, or a specimen is taken, the patient will receive clinical guidance about managing their respiratory symptoms through the clinic.